Auditware/radar/README.md

 </p>

 Check out the [Wiki](https://github.com/auditware/radar/wiki) for more details.
+For support reach out to the Audit Wizard [Discord](https://discord.gg/8PTTMd96p4).